romy47/natura_query_writer_angular_app/README.md

 # Natural Query Writer
-This is the front end of a concept search interface built with Angular.
+A concept search interface for effortlesly writing Boolean search queries using plain English.
+The frontend app is built with Angular.
 It is connected with Wikipedia API for search term auto-complete.

 ## Motivation
 During my graduate studies, I conducted research on search interfaces.
 I discovered that most academic and general-purpose search interfaces have two separate modes: one for issuing simple searches and another with advanced search options for complex Boolean queries (using terms such as AND, OR, NOT, date filter, etc.).
 I also found that issuing complex Boolean queries is really hard, as you need to know the syntax and structure that the search engine supports.